bluehalo/node-rest-starter/README.md

 # Installing on Production

-Since Mongoose running in `production` mode does not create Mongo indices on-the-fly, the following script is available to run on the production Mongo instance / cluster to create all required indices.
+Since Mongoose suggests not automatically creating Mongo indices on-the-fly, the following series of commands is available to run on the production Mongo instance / cluster to create all required indices.

 ```
 db.audit.createIndex({ created: -1 }, { background: true });